 However, if you asked any Bloodhound owner, you’ll likely hear many more stories just like these!

-No, not really.
 All dogs are smart and capable of learning the necessary basics.
-And while these dogs are not the easiest to train, it is possible with consistency and patience.
+And while these dogs are not going to be the easiest to train, it is possible with consistency and patience.
 They will be stubborn, but in due time, they will learn.

 Instead of picking a dog breed based on intelligence, pick one based on their temperaments and the fit with your lifestyle.
 In the home, Bloodhounds are gentle and docile, with an even temper.
 They are ideal for kids, but also seniors!